snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 Time: 15min

-- Use the OpenShift Console UI to create a MySQL Service within your project and bind it.
+Use the OpenShift Console to create a MySQL Service within your project and bind it.

 - Within your project, click on the `Browse catalog` button

 ![](image/click_browse_catalog.png)